suryanshu-09/businessAnalytics/README.md

-# Finlatics Bussiness Analytics Workshop
+# Finlatics Bussiness Analytics Certification
 ## Business Analytics
-It has all the project work I had to do for the completion of the business analytics course.
+It has all the project work I had to do for the completion of the business analytics certification.

 ## Data Science
-It has all the project work + python notes I made for the completion of the data science course.
+It has all the project work + python notes I made for the completion of the data science certification.